dotpipe/Pipes/README.md

 After all of this, to this point, we see that the articulation of the FLAG bits are to be as important to be commanded as the thread is.
 If the thread cannot be contacted for some time, the system will bring the user an error message.
 Where and how this is done is completely within the hands of the programmer and/or administrator.
 If there is an error during the unlink() command, then the work is to be cut off and left to a third FLAG bit, of whether to tell the system admin, or both user and system admin.

+# New Synopsis on working with Pipes

+Pipes v3

+Now we've come to a new way to understand and make readable the HTML markup.
+Thanks to the people over there at CSS, who made a lexicon of creating listing values for attributes in markup, PipesJS is now substantially easier to create with.
+Just plug in your needs to the pipes="name:value;" attribute in the tag you're using.
+Even headers can be used with it.
+Go right ahead and dive into this new ability.
+It is integral and does the work rapidly concerning new use cases.
+The old legacy code will remain until otherwise explained as to why there would be a reason to abandon it.
+So, in Pipes v3 you would also set up the list of changed headers to headers="method:get;".
+It is simply awesome.
+You may use any headers.
+If I'm not mistaken you can include ANY header you like.

+Have a nice day!